Temporary work: Growth of temporary staffing

 Temp agencies are a growing part of industrial economies.
 From 1961 to 1971, the number of employees sent out by temporary staffing agencies increased by 16 percent.
 Temporary staffing industry payrolls increased by 166 percent from 1971 to 1981, 206 percent from 1981 to 1991, and 278 percent from 1991 to 1999.
 The temporary staffing sector accounted for 1 out of 12 new jobs in the 90's.
 In 1996, there was $105 billion worldwide in staffing agency revenues.
-By 2008, $300 billion was generated worldwide in revenues for staffing agencies.
-The Temporary Staffing Industry accounts for 16% of job growth in the U.S. since the great recession ended, even though it only accounts for 2% of all-farm jobs.
+By 2008, staffing agencies worldwide generated $300 billion in revenue.
+The Temporary Staffing Industry accounts for 16% of job growth in the U.S. since the Great Recession ended, even though it only accounts for 2% of all farm jobs.

 This growth has occurred for several reasons.
-Demand for temporary employment can be primarily attributed to employers' demand, not employees.
-A large driver of demand was in European labor market.
+Employers, not employees, primarily drive demand for temporary employment.
+A large driver of demand was in the European labor market.
 Previously, temporary employment agencies were considered quasi-legal entities.
 This reputation shied potential client employers away.
 However, in the latter half of the 20th century, a shift would be predominated by legal protections and closer relationships with primary employers.
-This, combined with the tendency for growth of the TSI in countries where there are strict regulations on dismissal of hired employees but loose regulations on temporary work, means that growth is much faster compared to industrialized nations without these labor conditions.
+This, combined with the tendency for the TSI to grow in countries with strict regulations on the dismissal of hired employees but loose regulations on temporary work, means that growth is much faster than in industrialized nations without these labor conditions.

 Abuse in the temporary staffing industry

 Staffing agencies are prone to improper behavior just like any other employer.
 There have been cases of some temp agencies that have created and reinforced an ethnic hierarchy that determines who gets what jobs.

 An additional ramification of temp workers "guest" status is at the bottom of the workplace hierarchy, which is visually identifiable on ID cards, in different colored uniforms, as well as the encouragement of more "provocative dress".
 Their "guest" status often means temp workers are unable to access on-site workplace accommodations and are not included in meetings despite the length of their time working at the client firm.

-This is all compounded by a working system in which temps must file complaints about clients through the temp agencies, which, often enough, disqualifies them not only from another assignment at that firm but also from receiving an assignment from that temporary agency upon review.
+This is all compounded by a system in which temps must file complaints about clients through the temp agencies, which often disqualifies them not only from another assignment at that firm but also from receiving an assignment from that temporary agency upon review.
 Since a client firm is harder to replace than a client employee, and there is no disincentive to not give a complaining employee an assignment, there is an incentive for agencies to find employees who are willing to go along with the conditions of client firms, as opposed to severing ties with firms that routinely violate the law.